apache/parquet-format/Encryption.md

 ### 5.2 Encrypted footer mode
 In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer metadata.
-This hides the file schema / column names, number of rows, key-value properties, column sort order, information on encrypted columns (name, data offset, data size) and metadata of the column encryption keys.
+This hides the file schema, number of rows, key-value properties, column sort order, names of the encrypted columns
+and metadata of the column encryption keys.

 The columns encrypted with the same key as the footer leave the column metadata at the original location, `optional ColumnMetaData meta_data` in the `ColumnChunk` structure.
-This field is not set for columns encrypted with a column-specific key - instead, the `ColumnMetaData` is encrypted with the column key, and written to the `encrypted_column_metadata` field in the `ColumnChunk` structure, as described in the section 5.1.
+This field is not set for columns encrypted with a column-specific key - instead, the `ColumnMetaData` is Thrift-serialized, encrypted with the column key and written to the `encrypted_column_metadata` field in the `ColumnChunk` structure, as described in the section 5.1.

 A Thrift-serialized `FileCryptoMetaData` structure is written before the encrypted footer.
 It contains information on the file encryption algorithm and on the footer key metadata.
 Then